davidcalhoun/deckgl-all-things-open-2022/README.md

 1. Copy your "Default public token" from https://account.mapbox.com/access-tokens/
 1. Create a new file named `.env.local` in the root directory.
 This file is in `.gitignore` and shouldn't be checked into Github.
 1. Open `.env.local` and add this line (be sure to paste your token): `MAPBOX_ACCESS_TOKEN=PASTE_YOUR_TOKEN_HERE`
+1. Edit `src/index.js` with the Step you want to run (Step 1 by default).
 1. \$ `npm start`

 ## Step by step previews